Why Does Fractional Distillation Give Better Separation

 Fractional distillation also provides improved safety and efficiency compared to other separation methods.
 The use of a fractionating column reduces the risk of fire or explosion due to vaporization or boiling-over incidents, making it an ideal choice for industrial settings where safety is paramount.
 Additionally, because fractional distillation separates components based on their boiling points rather than their chemical properties, it can be used on mixtures that may contain unknown compounds without damaging them.
 This makes it easier to separate out hazardous compounds without risking contamination.

-See also Can You Microwave Distilled Water
+See also Can I Put Distilled Water In My Def Tank

 Finally, fractional distillation can reduce costs associated with separating mixtures compared to other processes such as chromatography or crystallization.
 Because the process uses lower temperatures than some other methods, less energy is required and there are fewer materials needed in order to complete the process.
 Additionally, because fractional distillation produces purer products with fewer contaminants present, there are fewer materials needed for downstream processing after separation has been completed.